 We loved the quiet Anse Cocos Beach on the South side of the island.
 But if you visit just one beach in La Digue, make it the famous white-sand beach of Anse Source D’Argent.
 This picture-perfect beach with the giant granite boulders will take your breath away!

 Getting there: La Digue can be reached by ferry from Praslin.
-Once on the island, you can rent a bike or join this highly-rated tour.
+Once on the island, you can rent a bike and explore on your own.
 There are also options to visit here with a private tour from Mahe or with tours from Praslin.

 Now that we covered the three main Seychelles islands, I want to introduce you to five unique unspoiled Seychelles islands that are well worth visiting as well.